Band-filling effect on magnetic anisotropy using a Green's function method: Results and discussions

-Without considering SOC, the axial crystal field on both $T_{1a}$ and $T_{2d}$ sites splits five $3d$ orbitals into three groups; degenerate ($d_{xy}$, $d_{x^{2}-y^{2}}$) states, degenerate ($d_{yz}$, $d_{xz}$ ) states and $d_{z^2}$ state.
-Equivalently, they can be labeled as $m$=$\pm2$, $m$=$\pm1$ and $m$=$0$ using cubic harmonics.
+Without considering SOC, the axial crystal field on both $T_{1a}$ and $T_{2d}$ sites splits five $3d$ orbitals into three groups: degenerate ($d_{xy}$, $d_{x^{2}-y^{2}}$) states, degenerate ($d_{yz}$, $d_{xz}$ ) states, and $d_{z^2}$ state.
+Equivalently, they can be labeled as $m$=$\pm2$, $m$=$\pm1$, and $m$=$0$ using cubic harmonics.

 The scalar-relativistic partial densities of states (PDOS) projected on the $T_{1a}$ site are shown in \rfig{fig:pdos}.
 For $T$=Fe, the PDOS obtained is very similar to what was previously reported \cite{novak.prb2002}.
 The Fe $3d$ shell has seven electrons and the majority spin channels of $d$ orbitals are fully occupied with five electrons.

-The hybridization with $N$ along the axial direction causes the $d_{z^2}$ orbital to be lower in energy than the other $d$ orbitals.
-It spreads out and lies below the Fermi level and accommodates one electron in the minority spin channel.
+The Fe $d_{z^2}$ states hybridize with $p_z$ states of $N$ atoms along the axial direction and mix with on-site $4s$ states, which causes the $d_{z^2}$ orbital to be lower in energy than the other $d$ orbitals.\cite{novak.prb2002} The $d_{z^2}$ states spread out and lie below the Fermi level and accommodates one electron in the minority spin channel.
 The last electron occupies half of the degenerate ($d_{xy}$, $d_{x^{2}-y^{2}}$) states in the minority spin channel.
 These states have a very narrow bandwidth and cross the Fermi level.

-The linear geometry minimizes the in-plane hybridization between the $T$ $3d$ orbitals and the neighboring atoms, making them atomic-like and resulting in narrower bands.
-The $T_{2d}$ site shows a similar PDOS as $T_{1a}$ site, however, the in-plane hybridization with other $T_{2d}$ sites results in a much broader bandwidth than $1a$ sites.
+The linear geometry minimizes the in-plane hybridization between the $T$ $3d$ orbitals and the neighboring atoms, making them atomic like and resulting in narrower bands.
+The $T_{2d}$ site shows a similar PDOS as the $T_{1a}$ site; however, the in-plane hybridization with other $T_{2d}$ sites results in a much broader bandwidth than the $1a$ sites.

 For other $T$ elements, the DOS peaks are well separated as in $T$=Fe.
 The minority spin channel clearly shows a different band-filling pattern with different $T$ elements.
-The deviation from the rigid band model is also obvious.
-Spin splitting decreases from Mn to Ni while the crystal field splitting values (the energy difference between $m$=$\pm1$ and $m$=$\pm2$ states) are larger for $T$=Mn and Fe than for $T$=Co and Ni.
+The deviation from the rigid-band model is also obvious.
+Spin splitting decreases from Mn to Ni, while the crystal-field splitting values (the energy difference between $m$=$\pm1$ and $m$=$\pm2$ states) are larger for $T$=Mn and Fe than for $T$=Co and Ni.